Marcello Schermer: why the future is being built in Africa

 This company uses drones to send medical supplies between hospitals in Ghana and Rwanda.
 This skips the whole issue of building our road infrastructure and the logistics to go with it.

 A motorbikes-on-demand startup in Kenya and Uganda.
-They’re very popular - as well as fast and affordable.
-They brought their drivers in to the financial ecosystems, and started offering them bank accounts, petrol discounts - and insurance. it takes an industry that existed in the dark, and lifted it into the formal sector.
+They’re very popular – as well as fast and affordable.
+They brought their drivers in to the financial ecosystems, and started offering them bank accounts, petrol discounts – and insurance.
+The company took an industry that existed in the dark, and lifted it into the formal sector.

 The scale opportunity

-In many cases these problems are found all over Africa - or elsewhere in the developing world.
+In many cases these problems are found all over Africa – or elsewhere in the developing world.
 There’s huge opportunity for scale there.
-We are moving into a world where we — Europeans and Americans — will be in the minority, and creating cities and products that look nothing like those in Hamburg or London.
+We are moving into a world where we — Europeans and Americans — will be in the minority.
+The rest of the world will be creating cities and products that look nothing like those in Hamburg or London.

 We never had a monopoly on innovation – and that’s more clear than ever.

 Nobody is sitting there waiting for somebody to come and fix their problems.
 Stop trying to make Africa like us.
-Start learning the lessons we can learn from there.
+Start learning the lessons we can learn from the innovation on the continent.